 The idea is that customers can choose their level of strength and support based on preferences.
 We have helped create orthotics for high-intensity work boot contexts and also ballerinas and dancers, who need the thinnest orthotics possible.
 As each customer is different, the material options can potentially be different, but everything needs to be based on the highest quality.

 Additional Product Aspects For Custom Orthotics Cost

 We approach orthotics and insoles by thinking about the specific types of footwear most people have.
-As a result, while we offer casual orthotics, our main categories are:
+As a result, while we offer casual orthotics, our main products include:

 - Sneaker orthotics: Our sneaker orthotics are designed for regular, everyday use.
 They have very soft, cushioned EVA material so that as someone goes about their daily routine, the pain is alleviated.

 - Dress shoe orthotics: Dress shoe orthotics and high heel orthotics are made from ultra-thin material with a non-slip ultra-suede cover.
 They can fit over the top of a shoe’s existing insole.
 Footstar also created Velcro tabs to hold the dress shoe orthotic in place.
 This prevents the feeling of “sliding” while wearing your insoles.

 - Sandal orthotics: So often people want to just slide on sandals before they head out the door.
 Our sandal orthotics are almost impossible to see, even when you are wearing flip flops.
 Many clients enjoy this feature because they do not like the feeling that “bulky” insoles give them.
 Our sandal orthotics also use Velcro tabs and are waterproof.